 Today I thought I’d show you an easy way to how to sew tulle and how to gather tulle to make a pretty tutu skirt.
-If you have ever sewn tulle before you’ll know that gathering using traditional methods (2 rows of straight stitching with a long stitch length) can be hard work because of the volume of fabric you are often working with.
-Your threads will often snap as they don’t easily pull through the mesh of the tulle.
-This easy method will solve these common problems so you can get on with sewing a pretty tutu skirt.
+If you have ever sewn tulle before you’ll know that gathering tulle or sewing tulle using traditional methods can be hard work because of the volume and thickness of the fabric you are working with.
+Use this easy method to solve common problems so you can get on with sewing a pretty tutu skirt.

 Tulle seams are a little harder to sew than those in woven fabrics due to the mesh fibers and slight stretch factor, but with a few adjustments, you will be able to get great results.